The next tune on Queen’s University Belfast, Special Collections, MS4.29 page 224 and 225 is more mysterious than Nancy na gCraobh.

 “Chraoibhín aoibhin alainn óg” is a kind of stock poetic phrase.
 Bunting’s translation “Beautiful blossom” is not literal; but I don;t know what these tune lists represent.
 Is he writing them as live transcription dictations from a tradition bearer?
 Or is he compiling them later based on his own notations?
 I wonder if their ad-hoc phonetical nature might point towards them being dictated to him by an “insider”.

 Anyway as I understand it, Craobh is literally a branch, and so craoibhín is like a young branch, perhaps with the implication of a desendant.
 Both aoibhin and alainn are to do with beauty or loveliness; óg is young.
-So we have the lovely, pretty, little “branch”.
+So we have the lovely, pretty, young little “branch”.
 We find this phrase in songs and poems and so presumably the title as written by Bunting refers to such a phrase in a song lyric that goes to this tune.

 Other tunes with this title